SRMM-Studio/ShinRyuModManager/README.md

 For actual usage, check the [Installing Mods](../../wiki/Installing-Mods) and [Creating A New Mod](../../wiki/Creating-A-New-Mod) articles in the [wiki](../../wiki).

-To run the program, just launch it with no arguments and it will generate an MLO file to be used by [Parless](https://github.com/SRMM-Studio/YakuzaParless), the Yakuza mod loader.
+To run the program, you can launch it with no arguments to open the GUI, or hold `left ctrl` to open it in CLI mode.
+Either method will generate an MLO file to be used by [Parless](https://github.com/SRMM-Studio/YakuzaParless), the Yakuza mod loader.
 All of the mod manager [releases](../../releases) include Parless and all necessary files for usage, so no need to download Parless separately.

 # Building
 Clone the repository and fetch the submodules, then open the solution file (.sln) in Visual Studio.
-You can then `dotnet publish` the `RyuGUI` project.
+You can then `dotnet publish` the `ShinRyuModManager` project.

 # Credits
 Original project by [SutandoTsukai181](https://github.com/SutandoTsukai181).